meta-llama/llama-recipes/recipes/quickstart/NotebookLlama/Prompt_testing.md

 Make sure the tangents speaker 2 provides are quite wild or interesting.

-Ensure there are interruptions during explanations or there are "hmm" and "umm" injected throughout from the other speakers.
+Ensure there are interruptions during explanations or there are "hmm" and "umm" injected throughout from the second speaker.

 It should be a real podcast with every fine nuance documented in as much detail as possible.
 Welcome the listeners with a super fun overview and keep it really catchy and almost borderline click bait
 ```